Akhlak-Hossain-Jim/Learning-CSE-at-EWU/Semester-1/CSE103 LAB/classes/class-2/README.md

 10. Write a program to convert temperature from Fahrenheit to Celsius. `C=(F-32)*5/9`
 11. Write a program to input total number of days and convert it into years, months, weeks, and days.
 12. Write a C program which can input an integer number indicating length (in centimeter scale) of a book and display length of that book in inch scale. `[1 inch = 2.54 centimeter]`
 13. Suppose you have two water containers – one is sphere shaped and another is cubic shaped.
-Write a C program which can input two integers indicating radius of a sphere-shaped container and length of each side of the cubic shaped container.
-Display volume of each object.
+Write a C program which can `input two integers indicating radius of a sphere-shaped container and length of each side of the cubic shaped container`.
+Display `volume` of each object.
-14. Write a C program which can input running time of a movie by inputting two numbers mentioning hour and minute of that movie.
-Display what is the running time of that movie in minutes.
-Display running time in fractional hour format.
-As example, if input is 1 hour 15 minutes then one output is 75 minutes and another output is 1.25 hours.
+14. Write a C program which can `input running time of a movie` by `inputting two numbers mentioning hour and minute` of that movie.
+Display what is `the running time` of that movie in `minutes`.
+Display running time in `fractional hour format`.
+As example, `if input is 1 hour 15 minutes` then `one output is 75 minutes` and another `output is 1.25 hours`.
-15. Write a C program which can input 4 integer numbers from the users and display the ratio between differences of first two numbers and last two numbers.
-As example, if input values are A, B, C, and D then find (A-B)/(C-D).
+15. Write a C program which can `input 4 integer numbers` from the users and `display the ratio between differences of first two numbers` and `last two numbers`.
+As example, `if input values are A, B, C, and D` then find `(A-B)/(C-D)`.
-16. Write a C program which can input four integer numbers that indicated 2 points in a 2D co-ordinate system.
+16. Write a C program which can `input four integer numbers` that indicated `2 points in a 2D co-ordinate system`.
 Display the distance between those two points.
+Like we do in Maths `A(2, 3)`, `B(4, 2)` and distance is $\sqrt(y2-y1)^2 + (x2-x1)^2$
-17. Write a C program which can input length of three sides of a triangle and display the area of the triangle.
+17. Write a C program which can input length of `three sides` of `a triangle` and display `the area of the triangle`.